JunyueZhang/CMEECourseWork/week1/README.md

 The shell script tiff2png.sh needs to install imagemagick.
 LaTeX is also necessary to be installed to run the CompileLaTeX.sh.

 ## Installation
 The Ubuntu desktop can be downloaded via [installation tutorial](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview).
+LaTeX can be installed by typing this in terminal: "sudo apt-get install texlive-full texlive-fonts-recommended texlive-pictures texlive-latex-extra imagemagick".

 ## Project structure and Usage
 The week1 section includes code, data, results, sandbox, and writeup.
 There are some shell scripts in the code directory.